 The Affordable Care Act has made significant changes to private insurance.
-The following is a brief outline of the 5 changes that have the greatest impact on your health insurance options and existing health plans:
+The following is a list of 5 changes that impact on your health insurance options and existing health plans:

 1. You can now buy private health insurance through a Health Insurance Marketplace.

 American citizens, and those legally present in the U.S., can now purchase private health insurance through either a state-run or federal Health Insurance Marketplace (also referred to as a Health Insurance Exchange).
 If your state did not set up its own Marketplace, such as North Carolina, you may access the Federal Marketplace online at HealthCare.gov.
 While you do not need to go through a Marketplace to purchase private health insurance, only those health plans that are purchased through a state-run Health Insurance Exchange or the federal Marketplace are eligible for subsidy assistance under The Affordable Care Act.

 While you can view and purchase health plans online, there is still much to be gained from utilizing a traditional insurance agent, like the agents available at the WNC Health Insurance/The Asheville Blue Cross and Blue Shield of North Carolina® Store.
 Although the federal government has tried to streamline the online application process and make it as simple as possible, most people will still benefit from speaking to a person who knows all of the ins-and-outs of applying for Affordable Care Act insurance, and who can assist them in choosing a private health insurance plan.

 2. All health plans must now offer the same 10 minimum essential health benefits.

 The Affordable Care Act Requires that all health plans (both on and off the Marketplace) provide coverage for ten minimum essential health benefits: